bitcoindevkit/bitcoindevkit.org/content/blog/2021/hidden_powers_of_bitcoin.md

 Let us consider that a company wants to give its employees a retention bonus for two months.
 If an employee stays with that company for over 2 months, the employee would get 1 BTC as a reward.
 This would be a smart contract between the company and an employee.
-The employee should be able to see that he would get his funds after a year.
+The employee should be able to see that he would get his funds after two months.
-The company would require confidence that the employee would not be able to withdraw the reward before 1 year has passed.
+The company would require confidence that the employee would not be able to withdraw the reward before two months have passed.

 The Miniscript policy for this contract would be as follows:
 ```